yiftachsa/Groots_Quest-Maze_Game-Advanced_Topics_In_Programming-Parts_A-B/README.md

-# Advanced Topics in Programming - Maze Game - Groot's Quest
+# Advanced Topics in Programming - Maze Game - Groot's Quest Parts A&B

 This repository includes the **first two parts** of the final coding project created as part of the Advanced Topics In Programming course at the Ben-Gurion University of the Negev.